Music Production

 While you can use these microphones for your drum overheads, you can also use them on hi-hats if need be.
 Acoustic instruments also sound excellent with these microphones.

 Behringer is a company that has prided itself in making high-quality, affordable products.
 The C-2 Stereo overhead mics for drums are no different.
 These are the best budget overhead drum mics.
 Even so, they will deliver decent results for the money.
-This is the only set of overhead mics for drums under $100.

 You’re not only limited to just recording drums with these types of microphones.
 You can also dream up other applications for your overhead microphones: recording piano, acoustic guitar, room microphones, etc. The only other thing to note about these overhead mics for drums is that they are thin sounding.